 valuable knowledge, skills and practical experience gained.

-Alongside an off the job record highlighting all the learning that has taken place (a minimum of 20% of the duration of the apprenticeship).
+Alongside an off the job record highlighting all the learning that has taken place (a minimum of 20% of the duration of the apprenticeship, which will be completed through day release at the college).